imapex/gadd/README.md

 * open a terminal and navigate into your downloaded repo directory
 * cd into the``gadd``directory
+* To make sure there's not an ASA deployment on the NFV device from a previoud demo perhaps.
+Run this command from the``gadd``directory:
+***ToDO - need more clarity here i.e credentials setup...does it make sense just to include username/password being its a demo?***

+		source clean_nvfis.sh

 * copy``gadd_dock_env_template``to``gadd_dock_env``
 * The demo is using internal APIC and NFVis devices. ***Credentials will be provided or included in the template.*** (In the future we will provide an install script if you'd like to use your own APIC or NFVis device).
 You will need to provide your own Spark TOKEN_INPUT variable in the``gadd_dock_env``file.
 To obtain your own token:
 	* log into``developer.ciscospark.com``.